Dental Fillings

 How long do fillings last?

-Composite (tooth-coloured) fillings typically last 5-10 years, though many last much longer with good care.
-We’ll monitor your fillings at each check-up and let you know if any need replacing.
+Composite (tooth-coloured) fillings typically last 7–10 years, though many last much longer with good care.
+We’ll monitor your fillings at each check-up and let you know early if any show signs of wear.

 Should I replace my old silver fillings?